Orb or Wheel weaving spiders

 Argiope picta.
 Female and male.
 The male is not as beautiful as the female and is only 5 mm.
 Females measure up to 14 mm.

-The female is almost identical with Argiope keyserlingi that has smaller and more white spots and read band across her abdomen.
-Argiope picta lives in the northern part of Australia and Argiope keyserlingi more south.
+The female is almost identical with Argiope keyserlingi that has smaller and whiter spots and read band across her abdomen.

 Argiope picta Argiope picta